rocheston/rosecoin/README.md

 > make

-The compiled Rosecoin GUI wallet named rosecoin-qt can be found in the folder “src/qt” when compiling is finished.
-Client tools rosecoin-cl, rosecoin-tx and the daemon rosecoind can be found in the folder “src” when compiling is finished.
+The compiled Rosecoin GUI wallet named rosecoin-qt can be found in the folder “src/qt”.
+Client tools rosecoin-cl, rosecoin-tx and the daemon rosecoind can be found in the folder “src”.

 # License
 Rosecoin is released under the terms of the MIT license.
 For more information, see https://opensource.org/licenses/MIT.